-Regulatory initiatives supporting Responsible Investment were virtually non-existent prior to 2000.
-Since then, Principles for Responsible Investment (PRI) policy has grown at a rapidly increasing rate.
+Regulatory initiatives supporting Responsible investment were virtually non-existent prior to 2000.
+Since then, however, policy has grown at a rapidly increasing rate.
 Indeed, the UN PRI estimates that globally some 80 policy initiatives were released in 2019 alone, with there now being over 500 different initiatives and pieces of regulation in place.